Bangladesh war crimes trial: Key accused

 Some British MPs opposed his visit to the UK in 2006 because of his alleged extreme views, particularly his comments against the US and British role in Afghanistan and Iraq.

-Ali Ahsan Mohammad Mujahid - verdict awaited
+Ali Ahsan Mohammad Mujahid - executed in November 2015

 His critics say he was also an al-Badr leader responsible for the killings of a number of pro-independence Bangladeshi leaders and intellectuals.